WillemSleegers/tidystats-Word-add-in/README.md

 ![](images/screen0.png)

-Next, click on 'Choose a file' and select the file you created with `tidystats`.
+Next, click on 'Upload statistics' and select the file you created with `tidystats`.

 ![](images/screen1.png)

 This should reveal a list of your analyses, each with a name that identifies your analysis.
-You can use the Search textbox to search for your analyses.
+You can use the Search text box to search for your analyses.

 ![](images/screen2.png)